-- Language: understand that location does not dictate language; segmenting users based upon their preferred language will avoid translation issues.
+- Language: understand that location does not dictate language; segmenting users based on their preferred language will avoid translation issues.

-For example, some American companies advertise in both Spanish and English if its target market resides in a heavy Latinx or Hispanic populated neighbourhood.
+For example, some American companies advertise in both Spanish and English if their target market resides in a heavily Latinx or Hispanic-populated neighborhood.

 Some products require more of a focus on geographic elements than others.
 For example, a sporting goods brand that carries both surfboards and ski equipment will need to rely on geographic data more intensely than a sofa brand – rain or shine, we all need a comfy sofa.

-Food trends and cuisine popularity can also vary across geographic locations as we can see in this example from McDonald’s, who offer different products based upon the geographic data, location, and culture of their audience.
+Food trends and cuisine popularity can also vary across geographic locations, as seen in this example from McDonald’s, which offers different products based on the geographic data, location, and culture of its audience.

-Geographic email segmentation optimises your strategy to ensure you show the correct products to customers who are interested in them, and that you always send emails in a language that they understand.
+Geographic email segmentation optimizes your strategy to ensure you show the correct products to customers who are interested in them and that you always send emails in a language that they understand.
 Which, in turn, reduces the risk of unsubscription from your email lists.

 Benefits of Email List Segmentation

-Email list segmentation benefits marketers as it helps to pinpoint exactly which topics will grab the customer and draw them in, increasing engagement in the form of open rates and conversions.
+Segmentation via email list management software benefits marketers as it helps pinpoint exactly which topics will grab the customer and draw them in, increasing engagement in open rates and conversions.

-More so, however, segmentation opens your marketing up to treating customers like human beings with likes and dislikes and, personalities and style, rather than being another faceless email address in a marketing list.
+More so, however, segmentation opens your marketing up to treating customers like human beings with likes and dislikes and personalities and styles rather than being another faceless email address in a marketing list.